open-physics-ed-org/modern-classical-mechanics/build.md

 - **--all** now runs: DOCX (and Markdown) → PDF → Jupyter Book HTML → Custom HTML web output, in that order.
 - All output formats are copied to `docs/sources/<notebook_stem>/` for each notebook.
 - Markdown is always built before DOCX (DOCX is generated from Markdown).
-- Jupyter Book HTML is built into a temp directory, then copied to both `docs/jupyter/` and `docs/sources/jupyterbook_html/`.
+- Jupyter Book HTML is built into a temp directory, then copied to `docs/jupyter/`.
 - `build-web.py` is always called last in the `--all` workflow.
 - All referenced images are collected into `_build/images/`.
 - No automatic cleanup of `_build/` or `docs/` directories—manual cleanup is recommended if needed.